 Every workplace action has an ethical dimension because no single action can exist in a vacuum.
 Everything we do affects others around us.
-Acting ethically means canvassing for possible negative impacts on others before we act, and then seeking to minimise these.
-To forewarn yourself about the ethical challenges pay attention to:
+Acting ethically means anticipating our impacts on others and avoiding or seeking to minimise potential negative consequences.
+To forewarn yourself about workplace ethical challenges, pay attention to:

-1. Context: The context you are in will have a stronger impact on how you choose to act than your character!
-If you feel pressure to go along to get along be on alert as social pressures predispose us to acting unethically including turning a blind eye to others’ misdoings.
+Context: The context you are in will significantly impact how you act more than your character does.
+Be on the alert as social pressures encourage us to turn a blind eye to others’ misdoings.
 We may even take our lead from the actions of others.

-Beware of Goals: People often slip into unethical behaviours at work due to the pressure of unrealistic goals.
-If you find yourself justifying your behaviour choices as being necessary to achieve your goals, recognise you are on a slippery slope that leads to more unethical behaviour.
-Stop and review your organisational and personal values and use these to guide your action options.
+Beware of Goals: You may find yourself justifying your behaviour choices as necessary to achieve your goals.
+If this is the case, you are on a slippery slope to more unethical behaviour.
+Stop and review your values and use these to guide your actions.

-4. Inner thoughts: People behave unethically up to the point that they can make excuses for their behaviour.
-These “excuses” or rationalisations are the stories we tell ourselves.
-The story may be that everyone’s doing it; no one get hurt; x is dependent on me doing this.
-Or we may think that it is time pressure that make me act this way or whatever other story you tell yourself to justify your actions.
-If you hear yourself making excuses be on the alert to ethical slippage.
+Inner thoughts: People behave unethically up to the point that they can make excuses for their behaviour.
+These excuses are the stories we tell ourselves.
+The story may be that everyone’s doing it, no one gets hurt, or someone depends on me doing this.
+Or we may think that it is time pressure that makes us act this way.
+Tune into your internal dialogue and stay alert to ethical slippage.

-7. Friends and family: Be on alert when friends or family ask you to do something in the workplace as your loyalty to them may override your duty to your organisation and leave you slipping into unethical actions.
+Friends and family: Be on alert when friends or family ask you to do something.
+Your loyalty to them may override your duty to your organisation and leave you slipping into questionable actions.